 How Does A Unsecured Personal Loan Work?

-With this loan, you’ll be given a lump sum of money which you’ll have to repay in installments over a period of time, with interest.
+With this loan, you’ll be given a lump sum of money which you’ll have to repay in installments.
 Terms can vary between 3 months to 5 years, with longer terms easily stretching up to 10 years.

 What Do Furnace And AC Lenders Look For In An Applicant?

-In order to secure financing for a furnace or AC unit, you’ll need to be financially capable of making the loan payments every month.
-Your lender will want to verify your financial health, which is why they’ll check a number of things about your financial history.
+In order to secure financing, you’ll need to be financially capable of making the loan payments every month.
+Your lender will want to verify your financial health.
+This is why they’ll check a number of things about your financial history.
 Here are a few things to consider when you apply for furnace or AC financing:

 - Personal Information – When you apply for furnace or AC financing, you’ll need to provide information regarding your identity.
 Typically, you’ll need to provide a government photo id to prove your identity and address.